RFA Tidesurge (A138): Operational history

 In October 2019, Tidesurge participated in Flag Officer Sea Training (FOST) before joining Exercise Joint Warrior, a large-scale NATO military exercise in Scotland.
 During the exercise, she carried out a RAS with U.S. Navy destroyer USS Donald Cook — reportedly a "first" for the class.

 In January 2020, Tidesurge underwent general repair and maintenance at Cammell Laird's shipyard in Birkenhead, England.
+The ship was again reported to be in dry dock for refit at Cammell Laird in October 2023.

+In November 2025 a crew member was lost overboard when Tidesurge was operating off the NW Coast of Ireland.